ariebovenberg/whenever/docs/overview.rst

   time of day the same across DST changes.
   This is because you'd expect that rescheduling a 10am appointment "a day later" will still be at 10am, regardless of a DST change overnight.
+  However, because the new time may be repeated or skipped, ``disambiguate`` is required for calendar units.
 - Precise time units (hours, minutes, and seconds) account for DST changes.

 .. seealso::